-- Our directors are at the same time professors at the TU Dresden or TU Freiberg.
-Moreover, HZDR senior scientists hold professorships at the University of Leipzig or TU Chemnitz.
+- Our directors are at the same time professors at the TU Dresden or TU Bergakademie Freiberg.

 - The graduation is obtained by meeting the requirements of the respective university.

 - As a student of the TU Dresden, for example, you are subject to its rules and regulations.
 While pursuing you doctoral degree, you have to meet the entrance criteria of the TU Dresden for your chosen discipline, e.g. your degree has to be recognized by the respective faculty of the TU Dresden.
-Alternatively, you will be required to take additional advanced placement classes.
+Alternatively, you will have to absolve special courses or exams.